This isn’t just about seizing the opportunity, but about preventing the impending crisis if we don’t.

 A world with Tax-Free Childcare and without Childcare Vouchers would give the average family in London three times as much support as those in the North East – £905 vs £312 per year.

-There have already been a number of concerning headlines regarding the Childcare Choices website, through which Tax-Free Childcare is run.
+There continues to be concerning headlines regarding the Childcare Choices website, through which Tax-Free Childcare is run.
 A quick search of #taxfreechildcare on Twitter will show the strength of animosity around the issue.
 And this is the case with only a minority of parents registered.